nhanb/fundoshi/docs/index.rst

 Fundoshi is nifty python library that lets you search for and extract manga series' data from many online manga reader websites.

+**WARNING**: This library is currently in its extremely early stage and under heavy development.
+Please check back later if you intend to use it :)

 .. toctree::
    :maxdepth: 2